for Higher and Further Education

-Since the biennial prizes were first awarded in 1994, Queen’s has been the recipient of six awards, underlining our status as an outstanding UK educational institution and a centre of excellence.
+Since the biennial prizes were first awarded in 1994, Queen’s has been the recipient of seven awards, underlining our status as an outstanding UK educational institution and a centre of excellence.

 Honoured for its work in protecting online activity of billions of internet users around the world, the Centre for Secure Information Technologies (CSIT) is home to the UK’s largest cyber-security research cluster